john-james-ai/BreastCancerDetection/jbook/content/09_image_prep.md

 4. **Adaptive Median Filter**: Median filter with variable window size {cite}`hwangAdaptiveMedianFilters1995`, and
 5. **Non-Local Means Filter**: Filtering based upon non-local averaging of all pixels in the image {cite}`buadesNonLocalAlgorithmImage2005`.

-### Mean Filter
+#### Mean Filter

-Most commonly used to reduce additive Gaussian noise, the mean filter is a simple, intuitive, and easy to implement, low-pass filter of the linear class.
-Low-pass filters, also known as smoothing or blurring filters, are The most basic of filtering operations is called "low-pass"
+Most commonly used to reduce additive Gaussian noise, the mean filter is a simple, intuitive, and easy to implement, filter of the linear class.
 Mean filtering simply replaces each pixel value with the average value of the intensities in its neighborhood.
 Usually thought of as a *convolutional filter*, mean filtering is based around the notion of a kernel, which represents the shape and size of the neighborhood to be sampled when computing the average intensities.
 Typically a 3x3 kernel is used; however, larger kernels (5x5, 7x7) can be used if greater smoothing is required.
-A kernel specifies the shape and size of the neighborhood to be sampled when computing the mean.
-Typically     Gaussian